padeir0/anu/readme.md

 There are multiple operators available to a `set` expression, in all cases, the right side always evaluates before the left side.

+Assignment requires that at least the left side is *mutable*, requiring both sides to be *mutable* on a swap `<->`.
-The following expressions can be the target of an assignment:
+The following expressions can be the target of an assignment.

  - Mutable variable, eg. `set a = 1`
  - Indexing of a mutable variable, eg. `set a[0] = 1`